mykeln/teslaprep/README.md

 1. Check for correct name and address on your paperwork.
 2. Confirm vehicle's VIN matches your paperwork.
 3. Check display screen for any information that does not match the car.
+4. Verify that the car's Moroney paper matches your configuration.

 ### SECTION B - Exterior inspection
 1. Check for correct vehicle body color and wheels.